-An artifact refers to a requirement in Blueprint.
+An artifact refers to an object in Blueprint.
 Blueprint supports a variety of base artifact types, including: textual requirements, actors, use cases, UI mockups, business process diagrams, domain diagrams, generic diagrams, storyboards, documents, and glossaries.
-Each artifact type contains a set of default system properties.
-However, instance administrators can configure standard properties for each standard artifact type and project administrators can configure custom properties for each custom artifact type.
+Each artifact type contains a set of default system properties, but project administrators have the ability to configure custom properties for each artifact type.
 Artifacts can be arranged in a hierarchy by simply dragging and dropping an artifact onto another artifact in the artifact list.
 Baseline and review artifacts are special types of artifacts that are stored in a special folder called Baselines and Reviews (located at the bottom of each project in the explorer panel).